ncapps/cloudnativedevops/README.md

 ### Service port 8888 VS 9999

 Depending on which version of the book you read you may see reference to using port `9999` for the service port [here](https://github.com/cloudnativedevops/demo/blob/master/hello-k8s/k8s/service.yaml).
 This caused some confusion between the pod port, service port, and the port-forwarding port in the examples, so was changed in the latest revision to use `8888` for both the pod and the serivce.
 Thanks to @randoljt for catching this and sorry for any confusion.

+## Notes from the book
+### 1. Revolution in the Cloud
+**Cloud Native characteristics**
+- *Automatable*: If applications are to be deployed and managed by machines, instead of humans, they need to abide by common standards, formats, and interfaces.
+Kubernetes provides these standard interfaces in a way that means application developers don’t even need to worry about them.

+- *Ubiquitous and flexible*: Because they are decoupled from physical resources such as disks, or any specific knowledge about the compute node they happen to be running on, containerized microservices can easily be moved from one node to another, or even one cluster to another.

+- *Resilient and scalable*: Traditional applications tend to have single points of failure: the application stops working if its main process crashes, or if the underlying machine has a hardware failure, or if a network resource becomes congested.
+Cloud native applications, because they are inherently distributed, can be made highly available through redundancy and graceful degradation.

+- *Dynamic*: A container orchestrator such as Kubernetes can schedule containers to take maximum advantage of available resources.
+It can run many copies of them to achieve high availability, and perform rolling updates to smoothly upgrade services without ever dropping traffic.

+- *Observable*: Cloud native apps, by their nature, are harder to inspect and debug.
+So a key requirement of distributed systems is observability: monitoring, logging, tracing, and metrics all help engineers understand what their systems are doing (and what they’re doing wrong).

+- *Distributed*: Cloud native is an approach to building and running applications that takes advantage of the distributed and decentralized nature of the cloud.
+It’s about how your application works, not where it runs.
+Instead of deploying your code as a single entity (known as a monolith), cloud native applications tend to be composed of multiple, cooperating, distributed microservices.
+A microservice is simply a self-contained service that does one thing.
+If you put enough microservices together, you get an application.

+**Summary**
+- *DevOps* brings a code-centric approach and good software engineering practices to the world of infrastructure and operations.
+- *Containers* allow you to deploy and run software in small, standardized, self-contained units.
+This makes it easier and cheaper to build large, diverse, distributed systems, by connecting together containerized microservices.
+- *Orchestration systems* take care of deploying your containers, scheduling, scaling, networking, and all the things that a good system administrator would do, but in an automated, programmable way.
+- **Kubernetes** is the de facto standard container orchestration system
+- *Cloud native* is a useful shorthand for talking about cloud-based, containerized, distributed systems, made up of cooperating microservices, dynamically managed by automated infrastructure as code.

+### 2. First Steps with Kubernetes